CocoRosie: Commercial use

 CocoRosie has composed film scores for the 2005 French film Frankie and the 2007 German film Haus der Wünsche (international: Paperbird).

 The track "Candyland" was used in the 2007 film Anna M..
 The tracks "Bear Hides and Buffalo" and "Bloody Twins" are used in the 2008 gay zombie film Otto; or Up with Dead People by Bruce LaBruce.
 The tracks "Miracle", "Beautiful Boys", and "Honey or Tar" are used in the 2011 documentary Whores' Glory by Michael Glawogger.
 Sound illustrator Frédéric Sanchez used the tracks "Brazilian Sun", "Good Friday", and "Not for Sale" on the soundtrack for Miuccia Prada's Spring 2006 show, titling the piece "Coco Rosie Through the Looking Glass".
 The track "The Moon asked the Crow" was used in the Milan Fashion Week SS10 Runway soundtrack.
 The track "Werewolf" is sung repeatedly throughout the Swedish rendition of Shakespeare's Hamlet at the Royal Dramatic Theatre.

 Personal life

 In August 2021, the Casady family house burned down in a forest fire.
-Bianca stated that "The fire took everything, our family history in a material sense, all of our mother’s artwork and possessions, all of our family photographs, our collection of musical instruments and recording equipment, our costumes and on and on..."
+Bianca stated that "The fire took everything, our family history in a material sense, all of our mother's artwork and possessions, all of our family photographs, our collection of musical instruments and recording equipment, our costumes and on and on..."
 Although insurance covered the cost of rebuilding the house, it did not cover other expenses such as the cost of the music studio or musical instruments, so the Casady sisters launched a GoFundMe to cover costs.

 Politics

+Radical feminism is a theme within Bianca and Sierra's music and art.
+They have vocally criticized patriarchal religion, particularly Christianity and Islam, which they refer to as "sky god religions".
+They reject criticism of their anti-religious views as political correctness, saying that cultural sensitivity can be a "big threat to feminism" and that they value women's rights more than freedom of religion.

 Bianca Casady has signed the "Musicians for Palestine" statement in solidarity with the Palestinian movement.